Devendra-23/Premier-League-Football-Application-using-React.js/README.md

-# Premier League Predictor: Full-Stack Application using ML:
+# Premier League Predictor Full-Stack Application using ML:
 Premier League Predictor is an ML-powered full-stack web application that forecasts the Top 6 teams for the upcoming Premier League season using a machine learning model trained on 10 seasons of historical data.
 The frontend is built with React and Tailwind CSS, while the backend leverages FastAPI and a Random Forest classifier.
 Engineered custom features and visualized results using Recharts.
 The project is hosted via Vercel (frontend) and Fly.io (backend).

 # 🔗 **Live Demo**: [https://devvspremierleague.vercel.app/](https://devvspremierleague.vercel.app/)